MWieland/s1s2_water/README.md

 ## Data preparation
 Make sure to download the dataset as described above.
 Clone this repository, adjust [settings.toml](settings.toml) and run [s1s2_water.py](s1s2_water.py) to prepare the dataset according to your desired settings.

-The following splits images and masks for a specific sensor (Sentinel-1 or Sentinel-2) into training, validation and testing tiles with predefined shape and band combination (**--split**).
+The following splits images and masks for a specific sensor (Sentinel-1 or Sentinel-2) into training, validation and testing tiles with predefined shape and band combination.
 Slope information can be appended to the image band stack if required.

 ```python
 $ python s1s2_water.py --settings settings.toml